shantanu-kul/shantanu-kul.github.io/_pages/about.md

 </div>

+I am an ethnographer of youth, work, and politics in India.
+My research examines how marginalised young people exercise agency in the context of socioeconomic precarity and majoritarianism.
+I completed my PhD from the University of Melbourne on 30 April 2026.

-I am a PhD Candidate in the School of Geography at the University of Melbourne.
-My doctoral research looks at young Muslim people's  navigation of converging crises of Hindu Nationalism, socioeconomic precarity, and infrastructural social change in India through discursive practices of work.
-I have conducted over 14 months of ethnographic fieldwork in the North Indian city of Saharanpur and submitted passed my viva on 2 February 2026.
-An advance paper drawing from my research with young people studying in a leading Deobandi Madrasa has been published in by Environment and Planning D: Society and Space.
+My doctoral research looked at young Muslim people's  navigation of converging crises of Hindu Nationalism, socioeconomic precarity, and infrastructural social change in India through discursive practices of work.
+I conducted over 14 months of ethnographic fieldwork in the North Indian city of Saharanpur.
+My first empirical chapter, drawing from my research with young people studying in a leading Deobandi Madrasa, has been published open access in by Environment and Planning D: Society and Space.
 It can be found <a href='https://journals.sagepub.com/doi/10.1177/02637758241302198'> here </a>.
 My second empirical chapter which looks at young people working as Amazon resellers was recently published open access in Geoforum and can be found <a href='https://www.sciencedirect.com/science/article/pii/S0016718526000898'> here </a>.
 My third empirical chapter looking at young people's engagement with religion amidst infrastructural social change in North India is currently in revision.

 I was elected to the board of the Geographies of Religion and Belief Systems (GORABS) group at the American Association of Geographers (AAG).
-I also co-convene the <a href='https://x.com/SAFUnimelb'> South Asia Forum </a> at the University of Melbourne through which I recently organised a seminar series on "Queer(ing) South Asia in Australia" bringing together queer artists, drag performers, activists, and academics of South Asian descent working in Melbourne.
+I also co-convene the <a href='https://x.com/SAFUnimelb'> South Asia Forum </a> at the University of Melbourne through which I  organised a seminar series on "Queer(ing) South Asia in Australia" bringing together queer artists, drag performers, activists, and academics of South Asian descent working in Melbourne.

 Before my PhD, I worked as a Research Associate in the Politics team at the Centre for Policy Research (CPR), New Delhi.
 At CPR, I was involved in producing two research reports on political parties in India as well as leading the team's programming in the run-up to the 2022 UP and Punjab assembly elections.
 During my time at CPR, I coauthored a policy brief for the UNDP Governance Centre Oslo on digital democracy that can be found <a href='https://doi.org/10.13140/RG.2.2.18535.42404'> here </a>.